tedhudek/poplink/README.md

 "popLink.remoteBasePath": "https://docs.microsoft.com/windows-hardware/drivers/"
 ```

-Note the double backslashes required in the local path.
+**Note**: The local base path is case sensitive.
+Ensure that casing in the local path value matches the casing of the actual path.
+Also note the double backslashes required in the local path.

 We recommend binding the `poplink` command to a hotkey.
 Press F1 and choose `Preferences: Open Keyboard Shortcuts File` and add a block like this: